jewel/clearskies/README.md

 ------------

-If you are a professional cryptographer with interest in this project, any feedback on the protocol is welcome.
+If you are a professional cryptographer with interest in this project, any feedback on the protocol is very welcome.

+A major area that needs work is creating GUIs for each platform, such as GTK, Cocoa, QT, Android, iOS, browser-based, and a Windows program.
+GUIs do not need to be written in ruby, since they can control the daemon using a simple JSON RPC protocol, which is documented in `protocol/control.md`.
+This repository will only contain the command-line user interface, but will happily link to any GUIs that exist.

+Another area that needs work is creating release binaries for platforms that don't ship with ruby by default, such as Windows.

+We need a port of the core daemon to C that can be used on both Android and iOS (or a separate java and objective-C port, respectively.)

+Issues and pull requests are welcome.

-Other help is also welcome.
-You can email jewel at clearskies@stevenjewel.com for discussion that doesn't seem to fit well in the context of a github issue.
+You can email jewel at clearskies@stevenjewel.com with questions or feedback that don't seem to fit well in the context of a github issue.

 More Information